 You may have noticed that network traffic to your laptop running Linux is sometimes delayed up to 300 milliseconds.
 Normally, you wouldn’t notice this.
 However, it can be detrimental to performance when you’re running any kind of server or task that relies on getting rapid responses to intermittent bursts of data over the Wi-Fi.

-If you use another device on your network that is connected over Ethernet to ping your Wi-Fi connected device, you can see a pong response in around 280 ms with DPS enabled and less than 1 ms with it disabled.
+If you use another device on your network that’s connected over Ethernet to ping your Wi-Fi-connected device, you can see a pong response in around 280 ms with DPS enabled and less than 1 ms with it disabled.
 With constant network traffic, the responses should come back much faster as the sleep intervals are tuned dynamically based on usage.
 DPS> is usually an absolutely desired feature, and you shouldn’t turn it off!

 What DPS can’t know anything about is whether a server or program on your computer is expecting intermittently incoming connections in the immediate future.
 When this is the case, it might be undesirable to conserve power at the cost of latency.
 Imagine that you open a program that requires lower network latency to function properly.
 You know this, the developer of the program knew this too, but the Linux Kernel doesn’t know anything about this expectation.